nginxinc/nginx-one-workshops/labs/lab4/readme.md

 <br/>

 Upon being added to the Config Instance group, NGINX One will attempt to apply the configuration of the group to the instances in it.
-Here we can see the config was immediately applied to **one-plus-2** and **one-plus-3**. **one-plus-1** is the synch still in progress instance here.
-This shows it takes a a moment as the Config Sync Group applies the configuration to each new instance.
-We will need to refresh the UI to make sure the configs all get applied, but give it a minute.
+Here you can see the config was immediately applied to **one-plus-2** and **one-plus-3**. **one-plus-1** is the synch still in progress instance here.
+This shows it takes a moment as the Config Sync Group applies the configuration to each new instance.
+You will need to refresh the UI to make sure the configs all get applied, but give it a minute.

 <br/>